oicid/DeepC2/Readme.md

 It is worth noting that we do not aim to inspire malware authors to write more efficient malware but to demonstrate an upward threat.
 Therefore, we will share the method and code but choose the semi-open source for only security researchers and vendors.
-Below are the instructions for the artifact.
+Below are the instructions for the code.

-## Structure of the artifact
+## Structure

 ```
 |